Stable Deep Reinforcement Learning via Isotropic Gaussian Representations: Related Work

 \section{Related Work}

 Deep RL agents operate under inherently non-stationary conditions, as both data distributions and learning targets evolve with the policy.
 This non-stationarity exacerbates representation drift and plasticity loss, leading to dormant neurons, rank collapse, and reduced effective capacity during training \citep{lyle2023understanding,obando2025simplicial,lyle2022understanding,nikishin2022primacy,moalla2024no}.
 Such degradation has been linked to performance collapse and diminished adaptability in long-horizon, continual, and online learning settings \citep{tang2025mitigating}.
-Existing mitigation strategies typically rely on architectural changes, auxiliary losses, neuron reinitialization, or optimization-centric techniques \citep{nikishin2022primacy,liu2025measure,castanyer2025stable}, as well as spectral and rank-based diagnostics \citep{lyle2023understanding}, but do not directly target the statistical structure of learned representations.
+Existing mitigation strategies typically rely on architectural changes, auxiliary losses, neuron reinitialization, or optimization-centric techniques \citep{nikishin2022primacy,liu2025measure,palenicek2026xqc,castanyer2025stable}, as well as spectral and rank-based diagnostics \citep{lyle2023understanding}, but do not directly target the statistical structure of learned representations.

 A complementary line of work improves representation stability through auxiliary objectives inspired by self-supervised learning \citep{echchahed2025a}.
 These include contrastive methods such as CURL \citep{laskin2020curl}, predictive approaches like SPR \citep{schwarzerdata}, and metric-based objectives such as MiCO \citep{castro2021mico}, which mitigate representation collapse and neuron dormancy \citep{kumarimplicit,lyle2021understanding,sokar2023dormant,liu2025measure,obando2025simplicial}.
 See \autoref{appdx:related_work} for further discussion.